hollodotme/fast-cgi-client/README.md

 ### Requests

-Request are defined by the following interface:
+Requests are defined by the following interface:

 ```php
 <?php declare(strict_types=1);